-- To avoid involuntary resettlement or, when unavoidable, minimize involuntary resettlement by exploring project design alternatives. - To avoid forced eviction. - To mitigate unavoidable adverse social and economic impacts from land acquisition or restrictions on land use by: (a) providing timely compensation for loss of assets at replacement cost; and (b) assisting displaced persons in their efforts to improve, or at least restore their livelihoods and living standards in real terms, to pre-displacement levels or to levels prevailing prior to the beginning of project implementation, whichever is higher. - To restore or improve living conditions of poor or vulnerable persons who are physically displaced, displaced, through provision of adequate housing, access to services and facilities, and security of tenure" through provision of adequate access to community services and facilities, - To conceive and execute resettlement activities as sustainable development programs, providing resources to enable displaced persons to benefit directly from the project, as the nature of the project may warrant. - To ensure that resettlement activities are planned and implemented with appropriate disclosure of information, meaningful consultation, and the informed participation of those affected.
+- To avoid involuntary resettlement or, when unavoidable, minimize involuntary resettlement by exploring project design alternatives. - To avoid forced eviction. - To mitigate unavoidable adverse social and economic impacts from land acquisition or restrictions on land use by: (a) providing timely compensation for loss of assets at replacement cost; and (b) assisting displaced persons in their efforts to improve, or at least restore their livelihoods and living standards in real terms, to pre-displacement levels or to levels prevailing prior to the beginning of project implementation, whichever is higher. - To restore or improve living conditions of all PAPs, and satisfy special needs of poor or vulnerable persons or groups, who are impacted by the resettlement process (either economic or physical displacement). - To compensate PAPs for the loss of land and other productive assets at full replacement cost principle and provide resettlement assistances. - To ensure that resettlement activities are planned and implemented with appropriate disclosure of information, meaningful consultation, and the informed participation of those affected.